 T3 – Safeguarding

-A leader must safeguard themself, their teams, and their organizations against various potential sources of problems.
-Otherwise, investments, reputations, and other valuable things will be in danger.
+A leader must safeguard themself, their teams, their organizations, and the broader society and environment against various potential sources of problems; otherwise, investments, reputations, and other valuable things will be in danger.

 Risk-taking

 Risk-taking is natural and necessary for any leader.
-However, such risk-taking, which is part of solution design in this Compass, must be measured and balanced and doesn’t mean that we don’t need safeguarding.
-Don’t mistake sloppiness for risk-taking.
+However, such risk-taking must be measured and balanced, and it doesn’t mean that we don’t need safeguarding.
+Don’t mistake risk-taking for sloppiness.

 Amount of safeguarding